vbacollective/riff/docs/API_REFERENCE.md

     RiffEditorEmergencyStop
 End Sub

+Public Sub AudioPrepareCodeEdit()
+    RiffPrepareForVbeEdit
+End Sub

+Public Sub AudioResumeAfterCodeEdit()
+    If Not RiffResumeAfterVbeEdit() Then Debug.Print RiffLastError End Sub

 Public Sub AudioFullShutdown()
     RiffClose
 End Sub
 ```

-Use `RiffEditorEmergencyStop` only when the VBE/editor is stuck after a manual Stop/Reset or an interrupted test run.
+Use `RiffPrepareForVbeEdit` before live code edits, `RiffResumeAfterVbeEdit` after the edit, and `RiffEditorEmergencyStop` only when the VBE/editor is stuck after a manual Stop/Reset or an interrupted test run.
 Use `RiffClose` for real shutdown and release of audio resources.

 For gameplay tests, `RiffAutoSuspendTimer = False` is acceptable because the current build keeps audio warm only briefly while idle.
 For macro tools, examples, and code snippets that users may run from the VBE, prefer `True`.